hernantas/typeio/docs/pages/01-the-idea.md

 While data in Javascript/Typescript/JSON can be very flexible, it still need to be verified so we can use or manipulate the data safely.
 Especially data from untrusted source such as client or third-party.

 That's why projects such as [jsonschema](https://www.npmjs.com/package/jsonschema) or [ajv](https://www.npmjs.com/package/ajv) exists.

-Usually, these projects use schema declaration to validate the data.
+Usually, these projects use schema declaration or decorator to validate the data.

 For example, schema such as